NYPD officer seriously injured after being struck by vehicle in Manhattan

-NEW YORK (WABC) -- An NYPD officer was injured after being struck by a vehicle in Manhattan Thursday night.
+NEW YORK (WABC) -- An NYPD officer was injured after being struck by a vehicle on Manhattan's Lower East Side Thursday night.

+The chain of events began at 8:50 p.m., when officers on patrol tried to stop a black BMW sedan at 96th Street near First Avenue.

+Police say the vehicle attempted to ram the patrol car and fled south on the FDR Drive.

 The injuries are considered non-life-threatening.